rajakrishna/github-pr-bot-ai/README.md

 1. Go to your GitHub account settings > Developer settings > GitHub Apps
 2. Click "New GitHub App"
 3. Fill in the required information:
-   - GitHub App name: `PR Greeting Bot` (or any name you prefer)
+   - GitHub App name: `GitHub PR Bot AI` (or any name you prefer)
    - Homepage URL: Can be a placeholder URL for now
    - Webhook URL: Will be updated after deployment
    - Webhook secret: Generate a random string and save it
    - Permissions:
+     - **Repository permissions:**
-     - Pull requests: Read & Write
+       - Pull requests: Read & Write (to read PR details and post reviews)
-     - Metadata: Read-only
-     - Repository contents: Read & Write (needed for creating branches and PRs)
+       - Issues: Read & Write (to post comments and create issues)
+       - Metadata: Read (to access repository information)
-     - Issues: Read & Write (needed for commenting)
+       - Contents: Read & Write (to read files and create branches/PRs)
+     - **Account permissions:**
+       - Email addresses: Read (to identify users)
    - Subscribe to events:
-     - Pull request
+     - Pull request (opened, synchronize, closed)
-     - Issue comment
+     - Issue comment (created)
+     - Pull request review comment (created)
 4. Create the app
 5. Generate a private key and download it
 6. Note your GitHub App ID, Client ID, and Client Secret
 7. Note the username of your GitHub App (visible in the app settings)

-### 2. Local Development
+### 2. Local Development and Testing

 1. Clone this repository
 2. Install dependencies: